 TYPES OF DIES

 A single cavity die requires no explanation.
 Multiple cavity dies have several cavities which are all identical.
 If a die has cavities of different shapes, it’s called a combination or family die.
-A combination die is used to produce several parts for an assembly.
+A combination of die is used to produce several parts for an assembly.
 For simple parts, unit dies might be used to effect tooling and production economies.
 Several parts for an assembly, or for different customers, might be cast at the same time with unit dies.
 One or more unit dies are assembled in a common holder and connected by runners to a common opening or sprue hole.
 This permits simultaneous filling of all cavities.

 ADVANTAGES OF DIE CASTING